docker/docs/language/python/develop.md

 ## Next steps

 In this module, we took a look at creating a general development image that we can use pretty much like our normal command line.
-We also set up our Compose file to map our source code into the running container and exposed the debugging port.
+We also set up our Compose file to map our source code into the running container.

 In the next module, we’ll take a look at how to set up a CI/CD pipeline using GitHub Actions.
 See: